-Every year tourists from all parts of the country arrive here to escape from the hustle-bustle of life and relax in the serene ambiance of the valley.
+Every year tourists from all parts of the country arrive here to escape from the hustle-bustle of city life and relax in the serene ambience of the valley.

 By Air.
-The nearest airport is Bhuntar which is situated at a distance of around 50 km from Manali and from there you can easily get a taxi or some other means of public transportation to reach the desired destination in the city.
+The nearest airport is Bhuntar Airport also known as the Kullu-Manali Airport.
+It is situated 50 km from Manali.
+After deboarding at the airport, you can easily get a taxi or some other means of public transportation to reach the desired destination in the city.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here